rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 ## How does Atomic CSS compare to Bootstrap, PureCSS, or other CSS framework?

-Atomic CSS has nothing in common with these frameworks.
-It is not a set of UI components nor a grid system.
-It is a solution that allows you to create **your own UI** *without creating bloat*.
+Atomic CSS is very different than these frameworks.
+It does not contain UI components nor a grid system.
+It is a solution that allows you to to create **your own UI** without creating bloat.

-Also, unlike other libraries, Atomic CSS's "footprint" is limited to what a project is actually <em>using</em> &mdash; meaning there is no "entry cost".
+Atomic CSS's "footprint" is limited to what a project uses - meaning there is no "entry cost".
 Simply installing [Atomizer](atomizer.html) in your project does not add any bytes to your pages.

 ## Do I need to specify a namespace?
 And if yes, what should I use?